kabbo06/docker_overlay_using_vxlan/README.md

 ![9](https://user-images.githubusercontent.com/22352861/151006280-4d8c8db5-ab57-4257-a4a6-c54f6f374e4e.JPG)

 Last but not least, we can configure our containet network in several ways as per our requirements just like if we launch container without specifying gateway then we only have layer 2 connectivity.
+Beside that if we want to use host network in container. we can also do that by adding physical interface into **OVS** bridge.
+So, possibilities are endless.